-This summer as we’ve been sheltering at home we attracted a male and female duck couple who started coming around to our deck.
+This summer as we’ve been sheltering at home a male and female duck couple started coming around to our deck.
 And of course we fed them.
 Not bread though, because we learned bread fails in nutritional value.
-Instead we created a mixture of dry oatmeal, tiny bits of organic rice cakes, and the ground peanut and sunflower mix that we fill the feeder for the doves, sparrows, bluejays and other birds who visit our trees.
+Instead, a mixture of dry oatmeal, tiny bits of organic rice cakes, and the ground peanut and sunflower mix.
+We fill the feeder for the doves, sparrows, blue jays and other birds who visit our trees.

 Let me tell you.
 Word has gotten out about our food supply!
 The other ducks who hang out in our waterway have begun to stop by.
-The Canadian Geese who cruise by began to notice the ducks dining at our deck and now they are stopping by.
+The Canadian Geese who cruise by began to notice the ducks dining at our deck.
+Now they are stopping by.
 Tonight they brought their young children.

 It’s been fun observing the behavior of these birds and recognizing how similar they are to humans.
-The male will tend to make sure his female partner has had enough to eat before he goes at the food.
-There is a territorial nature where the birds nip at each other to fight for the ability of their loved ones to eat.
+The male tends to make sure his female partner has had enough to eat before he eats.
+We see the birds nip at each other to fight for the ability of their loved ones to eat.
 They are social creatures who respond to the words of us humans who they are beginning to trust.

 How Quickly Habits Can Form

-What has fascinated me the most is how quickly and seemingly natural all of their initial visits have turned into habitual behavior.
-We see the birds once and then they return the next day and following days.
-They have discovered a ritual that feels good to them that they immediately make a new habit.
+What has fascinated me the most is how quickly the birds developed the habit of eating at our place.
+We see the birds once and then they return the next and subsequent days.

 I relate this to new habits and beliefs that I have recently created in my own life.
 The most significant is how I can choose the thoughts and energy that I invite into my life.

-I’ve recently developed the habit of getting on my spin bike first thing in the morning with an inspirational book on my iPad.
-Just like the ducks realizing how well this feeds me, it became a habit immediately formed.
+I’ve recently developed the early morning habit of getting on my spin bike with an inspirational book on my iPad.
+Just like the ducks realizing how well this feeds me, it became a habit quickly formed.
 When I rise in the morning there’s no wavering.
-Whether it’s 10 minutes or 45 minutes, spinning with positive thoughts is how I think of myself of starting each day.
+Whether it’s a 10 or 45-minute ride, spinning with positive thoughts is how I like starting each day.

 For me this has been a lot more then an exercise in workout discipline.
-It’s been a discovery of recognizing how good it feels to feed my soul and how easy it can be to make that a habit once I tell myself this is what I do.
+It’s been recognizing how good it feels to feed my soul.
+And how easy it can be to make that a habit.
+The key is telling myself that his is what I do.

 The book that has been my morning spin companion this past week has been Change Your Thinking Change Your Life by Brian Tracy.
 One of my biggest takeaways is how important your choices are in how you spend your time as it relates to the goal of creating the life you want.